Ronrock/Opaline/content/corfu.md

         distance: 25 min drive
         tag: Unmissable
         desc: A breathtaking series of turquoise coves and dramatic limestone cliffs — widely considered the jewel of Corfu.
-      - name: Kontogiolos Beach
-        distance: 15 min drive
-        tag: Our favorite
-        desc: A west-coast beach of fine golden sand, with calm, crystal-clear water ideal for snorkelling.
-Quieter than neighbouring Glyfada beach and well worth the visit.
       - name: Barbati Beach
         distance: 30 min drive
         tag: Popular